m4b0/m4b0.github.io/index.md

 Quotes

+➠ “Lack of direction, not lack of time, is the problem.
+We all have twenty-four hour days.” ~ Zig Ziglar

-➠ "While we teach, we learn" ~ Seneca <br />
+➠ "While we teach, we learn" ~ Seneca

-➠ "The difficult we do immediately; the impossible takes a little longer" <br />
+➠ "The difficult we do immediately; the impossible takes a little longer"

-➠ "There is but one solution to the intricate riddle of life; to improve ourselves, and contribute to the happiness of others." --Mary Shelley, The Last Man. <br />
+➠ "There is but one solution to the intricate riddle of life; to improve ourselves, and contribute to the happiness of others." --Mary Shelley, The Last Man.

 ➠ “Your beliefs become your thoughts, Your thoughts become your words, Your words become your actions, Your actions become your habits, Your habits become your values, Your values become your destiny.” ~ Gandhi